filecoin-project/FIPs/FIPS/fip-xxx-ni-porep.md

 ### Comparison against Interactive PoRep

-In order to have a good cost estimation, we ran benchmarks on different systems.
-We observe that the SNARK phase of NI-PoRep is consistently 12.5x-13x slower than Interactive PoRep, in line with expectations.
+We ran benchmarks on different systems to estimate costs accurately.
+We observe that the SNARK phase of NI-PoRep is consistently 12.5x-13x slower than Interactive PoRep, which is in line with expectations.

 ### Impact of SupraSeal